SAP NetWeaver ABAP security configuration. Part 1: Why do we do these guidelines?

 |5.
 Insecure settings||Anonymous||Medium||Medium|

 |6.
 Unencrypted connections||Anonymous||Medium||Medium|

 Our approach contains 33 steps to securely configure SAP NetWeaver ABAP platform, that were distributed among 9 areas mentioned above.

 As a result, each of the 9 areas includes major checks that must be implemented first and can be applied to any system regardless of its settings and custom parameters.
-It also important that these checks are equally applicable both to production systems and those of testing and development.
+It is also important that these checks are equally applicable both to production systems and to those of testing and development.

 33 steps to security

 Here is our list of the most critical checks for SAP NetWeaver ABAP – based systems

 1. Patch management flaws